-The Permit requires that the permittee "certify, at least annually, that the previous year's inspections and maintenance activities were conducted, results recorded, records maintained, and that the facility is in compliance with this permit."
+The Permit requires that the permittee "certify, at least annually, that the previous year's inspections and maintenance activities were conducted, results recorded, records maintained, and that the facility is in compliance with this permit.
+If the facility is not in compliance with any aspect of this permit, the annual certification shall state the non-compliance and the remedies which are being undertaken."
 Permit § I.C.7.

-On information and belief, in light of Sprague's apparent failures to properly inspect its structural controls, Sprague's annual certifications are false because they certify that the inspections were in compliance with the Permit despite the inspections' apparent failure to identify that the secondary containment berm is eroding and that therefore its structural controls are ineffective for controlling pollutant discharges.
+On information and belief, in light of Sprague's apparent failures to properly inspect its structural controls, Sprague's annual certifications are false because, at least, they certify that the inspections were in compliance with the Permit despite the inspections' apparent failure to identify that the containment berm is eroding and that therefore its structural controls are ineffective for controlling pollutant discharges.
+Further, the erosion of the containment berm and Sprague's failure to properly maintain that berm, despite being put on notice of the evident erosion nearly two years ago, indicates that Sprague is failing to inspect and identify control measures needed to address the threats to the Terminal resulting from sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.